aramis-lab/clinicadl/docs/quickstart.rst

 Data splitting
 ^^^^^^^^^^^^^^

 Separate your **participants** into training, validation and test sets.
-All the sessions of a participant stay in the same set, which avoids :term:`data leakage`.
+The split is done at the participant-level, meaning that all the sessions of a participant stay in the same set, avoiding :term:`data leakage`.

 .. code-block:: python